talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="deactivateuserbyemail"></a>
 # **DeactivateUserByEmail**
-> void DeactivateUserByEmail (DeactivateUserRequest body)
+> void DeactivateUserByEmail (DeleteUserRequest body)

 Disable user by email address